moppedijk/mono/README.md

 - Limit variables to a few options; small, default, large
 - Use good defaults, things should work 'out of the box'
 - Finish features before starting something new
+- If you reuse it make it reusable; don't overengineer
 - Always up to date
 - One thing at a time
-- If you reuse it make it reusable; don't over engineer

 ## Technology